Alleinx/Notes/vim_command/vim_lookup.md

     7.1 # [[        //move to the begining of the file;
     7.2 # ]]        //move to the end of the file.
     7.3 shift + direction.
-    7.4 # 0         //move to the begining of the line
+    7.4 # 0         //move to the begining of the line.
+    7.4.1 # $       //move to the end of the line.
+    7.5 # :w        //move to the begining of next word.
+    7.6 # :b        //move to the begining of previous word.
+    7.7 # :e        //move to the end of current word.
+    7.8 # :n*       //repeat operation n times.

 8. Delete
     8.1 # x         //similar to delete